 During all what I describe above I was working as a freelance (web) designer, before I made the decision to stop all this in 2011 and to start beyond tellerrand, an event series where designers, developers, and other creative minds meet and exchange.
 The idea was to create an event with a wide mix of topics, not focusing on a certain field of business.
 There are many fabulous events happening and they often focus on one or a few topics – which is fantastic.
 I myself wanted to create an event, where inspiration and creativity in many ways, is more in the focus than a certain single topic.
 Therefore you’ll find technical topics as well as talks about type, graphic design and anything that is interesting really.
 It is hard to explain and even harder to sell if someone never heard the events name.
 But somehow people like the mix and the way I run beyond tellerrand.

-The last edition just took place and it was a blast!
+The last edition just took place, when writing this, and it was a blast!
 500+ people have been part of this and over 190 people were on the waiting list for a drop out to get the chance of attending.
 The success amazes me equally as it makes me proud.
 But it also creates a certain fear.
 Fear about this monster I am growing.
 But hey, I enjoy planning, organising, and running it so much, that I am willing to fight my fear.

 After Vitaly Friedman has spoken on the first beyond tellerrand in 2011, he wanted to run an event for Smashing Magazine as well.
 He asked me, if I’d like the idea of starting this together with him and I did.
 Vitaly and I started SmashingConf with the first event 2012 in Freiburg and now it is taking place all around the world in cities like Barcelona, New York, San Francisco, Los Angeles or Whistler.
 Since 2014 I am also part of the Supervisory Board of the Smashing Media AG, running Smashing Magazine and Smashing Events.